1942: A Love Story: Development

-Kamna Chandra, one of the script writers of the film, had gone to the United States to meet her daughters Tanuja and Anupama (whom Vidhu Vinod Chopra would later marry) as they were studying there.
+Kamna Chandra, one of the scriptwriters of the film, had gone to the United States to meet her daughters Tanuja and Anupama (whom Vidhu Vinod Chopra would later marry) as they were studying there.
 Having watched Chopra's film Parinda on video and being impressed with it, both of them asked their mother to write a story and approach him to direct it.
 Chandra had previously written Prem Rog and Chandni; both were love stories.
 She knew Chopra made "dark films", but decided to meet him.

 After returning, Chandra met Chopra at Natraj Studios.
 She made him listen to two or three of her ideas, among which he liked one and asked her to develop it.
 Chandra finished the script and dialogues by a year, until a day when Chopra himself called her and suggested that they should make a love story set in another era instead of the present time.
-This provoked Chandra; she could not sleep that night.
+This provoked Chandra, who could not sleep that night.
 However, she became excited in the next few days.
-She had grown up amidst the Indian freedom struggle, so she decided to place the story at that time.
+Having grown up amidst the Indian freedom struggle, she decided to place the story at that time.
 This formed the core plot for 1942: A Love Story.